Razat94/learngit/README.md

 ` $ git diff-tree --no-commit-id --name-only -r SHA `

+### How to see a list of files under git version control
+` $ git ls-files `

 ### To remove a file in Git:
 ` $ git rm [file] `
-> Remember, we need to use this command to remove files from both the staging area and the working directory.
+> Remember: use this command to remove files from both the staging area and the working directory.

+> In order to remove a file with this command, it must first be under git version control.
+> Files that have not been added yet (Untracked files) or are ignored (using .gitignore or .git/info/exclude files) will nnot be added.

 ### To rename a file in Git: